anushkarao5/BrainTumorDetectionCNN/README.md

 The objectives of this project are to:
 - Develop a convolutional neural network specialized in detecting gliomas, meningiomas, and pituitary brain tumors
 - Utilize pre-trained models to increase recall in tumor classes
--

 ## Project Outcomes
-- Developed a simple CNN with a minimum of 86.5% recall in all tumor classes and an average recall of 93.8% in tumor classes
+- Developed a simple CNN with a minimum of 86.5% recall in all tumor classes and an average recall of 93.8% in the tumor classes
 - Applied transfer learning to EfficientNetB0 model to achieve over 95% recall in all tumor classes and 95.7% average recall in the tumor classes

 ## Background Information